Spring Election Countdown

 Polls open 7 AM to 8 PM

-I am running for a third two-year term to continue serving as a choice for voters and to help guide policy decisions with Bellevue’s long-term interests in mind.
+I am running for a third two-year term to continue guiding policy decisions with Bellevue’s long-term interests in mind.

-Over the past four years as a Trustee, I have worked on long-range planning, infrastructure funding, roads and traffic safety, stormwater improvements, parks, housing options, zoning updates, and budget decisions.
+Over the past four years, I have been involved in long range planning, infrastructure funding, roads, traffic safety, stormwater projects, parks, housing, zoning updates, and our annual budget.

 Bellevue Village Trustee Re-elected term 2024-2026, first elected term 2022-2024